cjcheok/BookingSys/README.md

 # BookingSys

+1. Go to apps/backend-api and run "npm install"
+2. Go to apps/client-admin and run "npm install"
+3. Go to apps/client-form and run "npm install"
-1. Install Docker.
+4. Install Docker.
-2. Run "docker-compose up" to setup the containers.
+5. Run "docker-compose up" to setup the containers.
 It will take awhile for the setup and installing the packages.

 backend-api - uses nestjs and mysql. http://localhost:8000